google/lovefield/demos/todo/README.md

 Lovefield offered query APIs are asynchronous Promise-based APIs.
 This design is to prevent Lovefield from blocking main thread since the queries can be long running and demanding quite some CPU and I/O cycles.

+If the database is brand new, Lovefield will create it using the schema.
+If the database already exists, Lovefield will attempt to identify the instance using database name specified in the schema, and connect to it.

 Lovefield also uses Promise chaining pattern extensively: